 - Chisel and a rubber mallet

-1. Remove All Items and Furniture on The Laminate Floor
+1. Remove All Furniture

-2. Inspect and Prep The Laminate Floor
+2. Inspect and Prep The Floor

 3. Take Your Measurements

-If it helps, you can number the vinyl planks with a pencil to know which order to arrange them.
+If it helps, you can number the planks with a pencil to know which order to arrange them.
 This makes your task easier and faster.